-News 8 Exclusive: Davenport West assault victim speaks out after alleged attacker is expelled
+News 8 Exclusive: Davenport West assault victim says the other student shouldn’t have been expelled

 "I'm not so nervous to go back," Charlie said.

-Charlie says the the attack was the result of a picture that Charlie took of the other student for a school project.
+Charlie says the the attack was the result of a picture that he took of the other student for a school project.
 He says they were friends.

 "We were cool enough for him to let me take a photo," Charlie said.
 "We were some what close before this.
 All I really care that people know is that I had no intent to hurt him.
 I want people to know that I wasn't trying to harm him."

-"It was posted for 10 to 15 minuets and he told me to take it down and I did and I apologize," Charlie said.
+"It was posted for 10 to 15 minutes and he told me to take it down and I did and I apologize," Charlie said.
 But, the photo circulated the school, and the expelled student's parents say he was being bullied for the photo.

 "Yeah, I took the photo and yeah it was out of range on my part, but I didn't throw any context on it," Charlie said.
 "I didn't bully him with the photo myself."